Chart Color Schemes

 Menai - Lucas Heights - Woronora's population is slightly older than the national pattern

-Menai - Lucas Heights - Woronora has a median age of 40, which is higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
-The area has an over-representation of the 65-74 cohort at 11.1%, compared to Greater Sydney's average, while the 25-34 age group is under-represented at 8.9%.
-Between January 2021 and present, the 75-84 age group has increased from 4.1% to 5.6% of the population.
+Menai - Lucas Heights - Woronora has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 years and Australia's median age of 38 years.
+The area has an over-representation of the 65-74 cohort at 11.1%, compared to the Greater Sydney average, while the 25-34 age group is under-represented at 8.9%.
+Between 2021 and present, the 75-84 age group has increased from 4.1% to 5.6% of the population.
 Conversely, the 55-64 cohort has decreased from 14.6% to 13.0%.
-By 2041, demographic modeling suggests significant changes in Menai - Lucas Heights - Woronora's age profile.
-The 75-84 age group is projected to grow by 850 people (73%), from 1,165 to 2,016.
-Notably, the combined 65+ age groups will account for 79% of total population growth, reflecting the area's aging demographic profile.
+By 2041, demographic modeling projects significant changes in Menai - Lucas Heights - Woronora's age profile.
+The 75-84 age group is expected to grow by 850 people (73%), from 1,165 to 2,016.
+Notably, the combined 65+ age groups are projected to account for 79% of total population growth, reflecting the area's aging demographic trend.
 Meanwhile, the 15-24 and 25-34 cohorts are expected to experience population declines.